 The last 12 months have been incredibly harsh on national economies worldwide, significantly impacting real gross domestic product (GDP) growth rates in just about every country.
-For India, the yearly GDP growth rate, by comparison to each year prior, has been slipping since 2016, but the growth rate has remained in positive figures.
+For India, the yearly GDP growth rate, by comparison to each year prior, has been slipping since 2016, but the growth rate has remained positive..

 As would be assumed, 2020 will mark a distinctly negative GDP growth rate, which is expected to be around -10 percent on 2019’s +4.18 percent.
 So, attentions turn not just to recover, but to also improve on the tumbling rate from before.
 This task falls on all of the states of India, with Karnataka having the opportunity to position itself at the forefront of many industries.